kubernetes/community/contributors/design-proposals/scheduling/scheduling-framework.md

 of the Node to the Pod happens during the "Bind" phase.
 That is when the API server updates the Pod object with the Node information.

-### Admit
+### Permit

-Admit plugins run in a separate go routine (in parallel).
-Each plugin can return one of the three possible values: 1) "admit", 2) "reject", or 3) "wait".
-If all plugins registered at this extension point return "admit", the pod is sent to the next step for binding.
-If any of the plugins returns "reject", the pod is rejected and sent back to the scheduling queue.
+Permit plugins run in a separate go routine (in parallel).
+Each plugin can return one of the three possible values: 1) "permit", 2) "deny", or 3) "wait".
+If all plugins registered at this extension point return "permit", the pod is sent to the next step for binding.
+If any of the plugins returns "deny", the pod is rejected and sent back to the scheduling queue.
 If any of the plugins returns "wait", the Pod is kept in reserved state until it is explicitly approved for binding.
 A plugin that returns "wait" must return a "timeout" as well.
 If the